digitalmediabremen/documents/Directions_for_Developing_a_Design--Artistic_Project.md

 5. documentation
 6. publication + dissemination

 Note, that although the stages below are usually executed in the order presented, it is often useful to meander between stages as required.
+Especially the *concept* and *realization* stages are often executed in a tight iteration loop. the plans conveived are more often then not challenged by what is feasable or possible or desireable and need to be adjusted along the way.

 ### Research + Idea Finding